Typing Math in Microsoft Word

 Your equation should look like the one below, with one input box for the base and another for the exponent:

-Next, we need to find $\Omega$, which is the capital Greek letter Omega.
+Next, we need to find $\Omega$, which is the uppercase Greek letter Omega.
 It can be found in the Greek Letters category of the Symbols group.
 Switch symbol categories to Greek Letters as shown in the screenshots below.

-Find $\Omega$ in the Greek Letters palette.
+Find $\Omega$ in the Greek Letters gallery.
 (Side note: $\pi $ also appears in this group.)
 Place your cursor in the input box for the base, which was created by the Superscript structure, and then select the $\Omega$ symbol as shown below.

 Lastly, place your cursor in the input box for the exponent and type the number 2.